getodk/central-backend/docs/api.md

 + lastSubmission: `2018-04-18T03:04:51.695Z` (string, optional) - ISO date format.
 The timestamp of the most recent submission, if any.
 + createdBy: (Actor, optional) - The full information of the Actor who created this Form.
 + xml: `…` (string, required) - The XForms XML that defines this form.

+## Extended Form Version (Form)
++ publishedBy: (Actor, optional) - The full information of the Actor who published this version of the Form.

 ## Form Attachment (object)
 + name: `myfile.mp3` (string, required) - The name of the file as specified in the XForm.